-We are currently holding all of our Sunday services on Zoom, and on some Sundays we are in the building as well.
+We are currently holding all of our Sunday services on Zoom.

 You’ll find some more information at this page.

-The Bookshop and Coffee Shop are now open.
+The Bookshop and Coffee Shop are closed for the time being.

 In the Building on Sunday Mornings